 You can make a complaint or give a compliment by the following:

-Writing The General Manager, Po Box 96, Rosny Park, TAS 7018
+In writing The General Manager, PO Box 96, ROSNY PARK TAS 7018

-Aldermen Contact details can be found on the Aldermen page.
+Aldermen Contact details can be found on the Councillor page.